lucamignatti/Tempo/README.md

     - There will be a plugin API for custom plugins
 - [ ] Speech recognition (allows you to skip/add songs/etc using your voice while the bot is playing)
     - Bot will listen for a keyword, then once it hears it will respond to the user
-    - I plan on doing this with a combo between whisper and an LLM (release will likely use phi3-mini)
+    - will be done using gemma3n
     - User will be able to configure which models are in use
     - Fully disableable
     - Must be runnable on a Rasberry pi 5 with 8GB of ram